globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/mission/mission_researchthemes.md

 ## From Themes to Research Practice

 The GLOBALISE infrastructure enables both simple and sophisticated text searches on the resource corpus.
-Our temporary, though basic, transcription viewer already allows for this ([https://transcriptions.globalise.huygens.knaw.nl](https://transcriptions.globalise.huygens.knaw.nl)).
+Our temporary, basic, [transcription viewer](https://transcriptions.globalise.huygens.knaw.nl) already allows for this.
 In our future user interface, researchers will be able to query combinations of entities and events that yield results with contextual information.
 Notably, while these queries are descriptive (what, where, and when), researchers must further analyse and interpret results to answer explanatory research questions (how and why).

 Key infrastructure components that allow querying on entities and events, and provide contextualised results, include: